samuelaguilera/sar-friendly-smtp/readme.md

 If you don't know how to access to that file or you can't see any useful information about the sending process on that log file, **you need to contact with the support staff of your SMTP server** to ask them for the information.

+### I'm totally sure that I'm using correct settings to send emails using Gmail SMTP server but I'm still getting an error when trying to send the emails

 ### I'm using Gmail SMTP server and all my emails are sent with my Gmail account address in the from address field even when I have another email in 'From Email Address', why?

 Gmail/Google Apps (and probably other servers too) only allows you to send emails using your account email address in the FROM header.